 Risk-based pricing is criticized by some as a predatory practice.
 Instead of denying credit to people who don’t qualify and shouldn’t borrow, lenders can just charge extremely high prices.
 Unsophisticated borrowers don’t know that they have bad credit, and they don’t know what it costs them.

 Consider a case where you want to buy a home.
 The Federal Citizen Information Center provides an example in the publication "Your Credit Score."
-Borrowers with bad credit pay 3 percent per year more (in terms of APR) on their loan than borrowers with good credit, leading to a higher monthly payment and larger lifetime interest costs.
-Interest rates constantly change, but you can get up to date numbers at MyFico.com.
+Borrowers with bad credit pay 3 percent per year more (in terms of APR) on their loan than borrowers with good credit, leading to a higher monthly payment and higher lifetime interest costs.
+Interest rates constantly change, but you can get up-to-date numbers at MyFico.com.